TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/01_lesson/lesson.md

 If any students are struggling with today's lesson, be prepared to offer additional examples of the usefulness of having key-value pairs.

+Students that are moving quickly through the lab should work on the bonus and research how to add new key/value pairs to a dictionary.

 [Do Now]: do_now.md
 [Lab]: lab.md